If all the parties are in agreement that a variation is required then all you need to do is:

 Even where the lease does make satisfactory provision, where 75% of the parties request or support the variation and less than 10% object to the variation.

 - a copy of the lease or leases

 - details of why the specific provisions are unsatisfactory.

-Our specialist team will assess what the approach of the FTT will be and whether the FTT will make an award of compensation to any party.
+Our specialist team will assess what the approach of the FTT is likely to be and whether the FTT are likely to make an award of compensation to any party.